G-Hood/ECE-Handbook/📖Books/📘Introduction To Probability And Statistics/📑Chapter 2.md

 ## Independent Probabilities

 >[!summary] Independent Probabilities
->In some cases we have probabilities where the outcome of one has no impact on the other,
+>In some cases we have probabilities where the outcome of one has no impact on the other.
+>
+>**Intuition:** If we want to calculate the probability of winning the jackpot of a Powerball drawing.
+We calculate the probability of all our numbers being drawn.
+The ticket has 5 numbers drawn from one pool of ball, and a single number from a second pool of balls.
+Whatever balls are drawn from the first pool, has no effect on what is drawn from the second pool.
+Therefore we have independent probabilities, which both play a role in determining our likelihood of winning.
+>
+>**Definition:** $P[A_1 \cap A_2] = P[A_1]P[A_2]$
+>That is, a probability is independent if the intersection of the two events, is the product of t